ahrlic/Mars-Weather-/README.md

 # Mars-Weather

-Displays meaningful Nasa API data and displays graphs using Panadas and Matplotlib libraries in python
+Displays meaningful Nasa API data and displays graphs using Panadas, Numpy and Matplotlib libraries in python

 Set up instructions:
 1. run "pip install pandas" in the terminal